 First the 1-dimensional (1D) column land surface model calculates the vertical fluxes of energy (sensible and latent heat, net radiation) and moisture (canopy interception, infiltration, infiltration-excess, deep percolation) and soil thermal and moisture states.
 Infiltration excess, ponded water depth and soil moisture are subsequently disaggregated from the 1D LSM grid, typically of 1-4 km spatial resolution, to a high-resolution, typically 30-100 m, routing grid using a time-step weighted method (Gochis and Chen, 2003) and are passed to the subsurface and overland flow terrain-routing modules.
-In typical U.S. applications, land cover classifications for the 1D LSMs are provided by the USGS 24-type land cover product of Loveland et al. (1995) or MODIS Modified IGBP 20-category land cover product (see
+In typical U.S. applications, land cover classifications for the 1D LSMs are provided by the USGS 24-type Land Use Land Cover product or MODIS Modified IGBP 20-category land cover product (see